guardianproject/info/content/code/sqlcipher.md

 #### Compatibility

-The Developer Preview implements SQLCipher v1, is compatible with Android 2.2 & 2.3, and works only within one process (you can&#8217;t pass a Cursor from a remote Service to an Activity).
+The Developer Preview implements SQLCipher v1, is compatible with Android 2.2 & 2.3, and works only within one process (you can't pass a Cursor from a remote Service to an Activity).

 #### Notepad + SQLCipher = Notepadbot